 “I don’t need that helmet.
 I’ve nothing to hide or be ashamed of now!” she vowed, feeling caught between so many conflicting emotions that she could barely take stock of them.
 I thought it was happening again when I felt the heat of the change, she thought.
 I’ve lived in fear that I might lose it all again and become that other person once more, but now, somehow, I’ve got her power, but I’ve kept my own free will!

 A roar echoed through the streets below as the alien who had melted or smashed the construction site appeared once more and stepped directly in front of a speeding car.
-The vehicle slammed into him before Stacy could react, and she gasped as she saw the alien remain in place as the impact crumpled the front of the car but left him unhurt.
+The vehicle slammed into him before Stacy could react, and she gasped as she saw the alien remain in place as the impact crumpled the car’s bumper and hood but left him unhurt.